Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 High-throughput computational catalysis typically involves the calculation of many different adsorption energies.
 MAI is a tool meant to automate the process of constructing reasonable initial guesses for adsorbates in MOFs for the purposes of DFT screening workflows.

 ## Ready-to-Run Examples
-To get started, sample scripts are provided in the `examples` base directory of MAI.
-They are summarized below:
+To get started, sample scripts are provided in the `examples` base directory of MAI and include the following:
 1. `add_O.py`.
 Adds an O adsorbate to `ANUGIA.cif` given a pre-determined Cu site.
 2. `add_O_OMS_zeo.py`.
 Adds an O adsorbate to `ANUGIA.cif` using the OMS detection algorithm in Zeo++.
 3. `add_O_OMS_omd.py`.
 Adds an O adsorbate to `ANUGIA.cif` using the OMS detectiong algorithm in [Open_Metal_Detector.py](https://github.com/emmhald/open_metal_detector).